yonkov/nasio-blocks/readme.txt

 = I need only the icon and the accordeon block.
 I don't want a slider.
 Can I switch on or off blocks that I don't plan to use? =
 Yes, in the plugin settings page, you can choose which blocks to enable for maximum performance.

-= Is there plugin documentation available? =
+= Where is the plugin documentation? =
-Yes, here is the official [plugin documentation](https://nasio-blocks.nasiothemes.com/nasio-blocks-documentation/).
+Here is the official [plugin documentation](https://nasio-blocks.nasiothemes.com/nasio-blocks-documentation/).

 == Changelog ==

+= 1.0.8 - September 2025 =
+* Add countdown block

 = 1.0.7 - August 2025 =
-* Add chart block
+* Add server side render for gallery slider image dimensions

 = 1.0.6 - July 2025 =
 * Add chart block